Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Comparison of solvers for KKT systems with OCP structure

 This section explores several possible solution methods for linear systems of the form \eqref{eq:opt-cond-ocp-eq}, using the matrix visualization introduced in \Cref{mat:pdp-cr-N12-P4} and the corresponding elimination tree as graphical tools for comparing the computational cost (by counting fill-in) and parallelizability (using the elimination tree) of the various methods. \Cref{tab:compare-ocp-solvers} lists the methods discussed in the remainder of this section, with some important properties that affect their performance.

 The coefficient matrix corresponding to \eqref{eq:opt-cond-ocp-eq} is often given in the standard KKT form as in \Cref{mat:schur-compl-1}, with the cost Hessian in the top left, and constraint Jacobians in the bottom left and top right corners.
-The following subsections relate existing methods for solving the linear system \eqref{eq:opt-cond-ocp-eq} to the block Cholesky factorization of different permutations of this matrix, based on the order in which the different variables $x^j, u^j$ and $\lambda^j$ are eliminated.
-Different orderings lead to various degrees of parallelism and different amounts of fill-in, which may preserve or destroy the optimal control structure of the remaining systems.
+The following subsections relate existing methods for solving \eqref{eq:opt-cond-ocp-eq} and \eqref{eq:ocp-eq} to the block Cholesky factorization of different permutations of this matrix, based on the order in which the different variables $x^j, u^j$ and $\lambda^j$ are eliminated.
+Different orderings lead to various degrees of parallelism and different amounts of fill-in, which may preserve or destroy the optimal control structure.
 In the last subsection, we discuss how the proposed \cyqlone{} method improves upon these existing methods.